Contributing Faculty in the School of Human Services

-Editor Tobias Ball earned a BA degree in Classical and Near Eastern Studies from the Univeristy of Minnesota, an MSt from Oxford University in England in Medieval and Renaissance Studies, with a focus on Religions in Antiquity, and an MLIS from Dominican University.
+Editor Tobias Ball earned a BA degree in Classical and Near Eastern Studies from the University of Minnesota, an MSt from Oxford University in England in Medieval and Renaissance Studies, with a focus on Religions in Antiquity, and an MLIS from Dominican University.
 His interests include the history of printing, early books and manuscripts, and access to information as is it relates to academic research.
 If you look hard enough you will find his published poetry.

 Angie Drennen holds a BA in English Literature and Psychology from the University of Wisconsin–River Falls and an MA in English from the University of St. Thomas.
 She has over 5 years of tutoring experience in writing, math, and reading.
 She fell in love with academic editing while reformatting over 300 pages of research on Hemingway.
 Since then, Angie has edited articles and manuscripts under various research assistant positions.
 When not editing, she can usually be found working on a sculpture or art piece of some kind.

-Dan Fleischhacker joined the Writing Center at Walden University as an editor in 2015.
+Dan Fleischhacker joined Walden University as an editor in 2015.
 He has a BA in English (emphasis on literature) from the University of Minnesota and a MFA in Creative Writing: Fiction from Hamline University.
 His thesis, a short story collection titled, “Come Back to You,” was a finalist for the Outstanding Fiction Thesis Award in 2010.
-Prior to joining Walden University, Dan has worked as a graduate writing consultant while a student, and then full-time as the writing consultant supervisor at Hamline University’s Writing Center and as a faculty writing tutor at Metro State.
+Prior to joining Walden University, Dan worked as a graduate writing consultant while a student, and then full-time as the writing consultant supervisor at Hamline University’s Writing Center and as a faculty writing tutor at Metro State.
 He also taught first-year composition at Hamline University.

-Dissertation Editor and Coordinator of Capstone Multilingual Student Writing Support
+Coordinator of Capstone Multilingual Student Writing Support

-Dayna Herrington joined the Walden Writing Center in 2014.
+Dayna Herrington joined Walden University in 2014.
 Dayna earned BAs in English and French from St. Cloud State University, Minnesota.
 She also holds an MA in French and an MA in English, with an emphasis in TESOL, both earned from Bowling Green State University, Ohio.
 She has over 10 years of full-time experience teaching writing, spoken language, and pedagogy courses to both undergraduate and graduate students.
 Dayna has also taught English abroad in Brussels, Belgium and Wuhan, China and has studied abroad in France and in Burkina Faso, West Africa.
 In her free time, she enjoys camping, traveling, competitive swimming, and keeping up with her two children.

 Learn more about Dayna in our blog spotlight interview.

-Contributing Faculty in the Academic Skills Center
+Contributing Faculty in SKIL

-Dissertation Editor and Coordinator of Chapter Edit Services
+Coordinator of Chapter Edit Services

 Meghan has a BA in English with a Writing Concentration from St. Catherine University in St. Paul, MN and an MA in English from Kansas State University in Manhattan, KS.
-She taught composition and literature classes at K-State and also worked in their Writing Center.
+She taught composition and literature classes at K-State and worked in their Writing Center.

-Sara Witty joined the Writing Center in 2015 with a PhD in art history from the University of Wisconsin-Madison, a master’s degree in art history from the University of St. Thomas, and a bachelor’s degree in studio art from the University of Wisconsin-Stevens Point.
+Sara Witty joined Walden University in 2015 with a PhD in art history from the University of Wisconsin-Madison, a master’s degree in art history from the University of St. Thomas, and a bachelor’s degree in studio art from the University of Wisconsin-Stevens Point.
 She was the recipient of numerous fellowships from the Social Science Research Council and a grant from the Mellon Foundation in support of her research on the architecture of American mental hospitals.
 Her interests include institutional architecture, French critical theorists, and producing a broad range of visual art.